omar-compres/SampleAutomationFramework/README.md

 4. Install all the repository dependencies.
 >`pip3 install -r requirements.txt`

-5. Run the tests with the following command or by using your IDE's test module.
+5. Run the tests with the following commands to generate an Allure report or use your IDE's test module if the report is not needed.
->`pytest tests -v`
+>`pytest tests -v --alluredir=test-report/`

+>`allure serve test-report/`

 ### Steps for Linux